xaihang/redux-intro/README.md

 ```

 ## Spread
+The spread operator is a JavaScript syntax feature that allows you to spread the contents of an iterable object, such as an array or an object, into another array or object.
+In JavaScript, the spread operator is represented by three dots (...).

+In Redux, the spread operator is often used when writing reducer functions to update the state of the application.
+When the state is an object, the spread operator can be used to create a copy of the state and update one or more properties of the state.

 For the elements data, we want to add to an array so we can see all the elements added.
 How have we added to an array in the past?
 ```js
 const elementList = (state = [], action) => {